Phantom-Praise/rag-chatbot/README.md

 🚀 Demo
-[it's incomplete cause I didn't host the backend] (https://rag-chatbot-drab.vercel.app/)
+[it can be inconsistent cause I didn't host the backend] (https://rag-chatbot-drab.vercel.app/)